justinpolackal/text-clean/README.md

             - remove_html_encoded_chars - Removes all encoded characters like &nbsp;  &#32; etc.
             - remove_special_chars - Removes special characters as specified in the special_chars array.
 This takes in pnemonic codes for each special character.
 We can selectively remove each.
             - remove_white_spaces - Removes white space characters.
 Specify white space characters as white_space_chars array.
 Again, pick and choose pnemonic codes for each

+NOTE: Refer feedconfig.json for example usages of the above configurations.